 A Call Back from the original: Walter's "see without eyes no jutsu" just seemed like an invoked Ass Pull so that he could worf Zorin, except here it's often used as a regular technique by at least Walter himself and Integra to see through illusions.

-Idiosyncratic Episode Naming: At least the first two of its six chapters is titled "the" and something that sounds vaguely similar to "Dawn" that's related to it.
-We have "the Don" and "the Dumb."
+Idiosyncratic Episode Naming: At least the first four of its six chapters is titled "the" and something that sounds vaguely similar to "Dawn" that's related to it.
+(Starting with a "D" and ending with an "M" or "N" sound.)
+We have "the Don," "the Dumb," "the Den," and "the Demo Run."

 Not Distracted by the Sexy: In chapter 2, Blondula thinks she can distract Walter by flashing her boobs at him.
 He says it wouldn't work.
 She suggests flashing her crotch instead.
 He says it would work.
 He was lying about this though, and he ends up taking advantage of this to steal her pants and humiliate her when he later starts bonking her on the head.